GNU-Ymir/Documentations/templates/README.md

 }
 ```

-This cannot be done for class, structure or module.
-However, there is
+This cannot be done for structure or module.
+However, this is possible
-a work in progress to implement that behavior for structure and class.
+to do on classes, and this will be presented a little later, in the
+following section of the document.

 When a template call is made on a function that take only one
 argument, you can use the DotCall syntax and forget the parameter